-Here's something I posted a year ago, but I feel it's worth repeating at this time of year.
+Here's something I posted two years ago, but I feel it's worth repeating at this time of year.
 I hope you enjoy it.

 My daughter Jennifer was taking her older son Jack, 10, to school recently and, as he got out of the car, he asked a question that worries many parents at this time of year.
 His question -- "Is Santa real?"

 Jen didn't have a simple answer, so she said it was complicated and she'd tell him when he got home from school.
 She thought about it and wrote down her thoughts in a beautiful letter that I'm sharing below, with Jen's permission.